Candied Nuts

 3. How to make candied nuts

-6. Storage instructions
+5. Storage instructions

-8. Frequently asked questions
+6. Frequently asked questions

-9. Candied Nuts (Stovetop or Oven) (Recipe Card)
+8. Candied Nuts (Recipe Card)

 Ingredients needed

 • Sea salt.
-Helps balance the sweetness of the candied nuts.
+Helps balance the sweetness.

 How to make candied nuts

-Can I bake these?
+Can I bake these in the oven?

 • Add a splash of bourbon.
-The alcohol will cook off leaving behind sweet notes of caramel and vanilla.
+The alcohol will cook off, leaving behind sweet notes of caramel and vanilla.

 Storage instructions